 For example, you may want to translate images on your website.

 If you want to comprehensively translate your site, it’s important to pick a plugin that will let you edit all the different content types you’re using on your site.

-Additionally, consider whether the plugin requires for specific compatibility in the themes or plugins you are curently using, as this will be another important factor.
+Additionally, consider whether the plugin requires specific compatibility in the themes or plugins you are currently using, as this will be another important factor.

 A good multilingual website WordPress plugin to get started